Committable/TSA-core/README.md

 Seraph
 ======

-An ***Implementation*** of solidity source file analysis services satisfying self-defined APIs for ***Committable's Analysis Engine Services*** which gets two source files as input and produces their difference of graphs and abstraction of *ast/cfg/ssg*.
+An Implementation of ***Committable Transparent Center Analysis Service*** for solidity source file which gets two source files as input and produces their differences in form of graphs and abstractions of *ast/cfg/ssg*.

 [![Gitter][gitter-badge]][gitter-url]
 [![License: GPL v3][license-badge]][license-badge-url]